Revised March 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 5,605 persons were living with a diagnosed HIV infection in Oklahoma—a rate of 176 infections per 100,000 persons.
-Of these, 19.4 percent1 of males and 28.0 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 5,774 persons were living with a diagnosed HIV infection in Oklahoma—a rate of 179 cases per 100,000 persons.
+Of those, 18.6 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 26.3 percent were living with HIV attributed to IDU (AIDSVu).

 - Oklahoma State Department of Health, Drug Overdose